Recovering Damages From an Overloaded Truck Wreck in Ada, OK

 Cargo Owners

-Cargo owners can face liability with knowledge of overload.
+Cargo owners with knowledge of overload can face liability when they had knowledge of the overload.

 Vehicle Owners